getneteurope/docs-toolchain/README.md

 Toolchain for TecDoc managed documentation repositories

-## Phases
+## Stages
-The toolchain is designed to run through different phases, that have specific responsibilities:
+The toolchain is designed to run through different stages, that have specific responsibilities:
 1. **setup**: install required dependencies and setup the template/build folder
 2. **test**:
     * create info files (like git information, e.g. branch, commit author, last edited by, etc.)